shakes76/PatternFlow/recognition/s4746168_report_assessment/README.md

 **properly**.
 I have added location for my data files and hence after downloading ***dataset.py*** it might show error on your computer unless you specify the correct path of the data files.

+The ***modules.py*** present in the directory consist of full architecture of UNET.
+Each component in this file is implemented as a function.
+For the UNET architecture, I have created **4 separate functions**, one which consists of _all convolutional layers_. _Down Sampling block_ which each time implements the **down sampling of the data**, an _up sampling block_ reponsible for **upsampling of the data** and the last _build unet model_ function which **calls each of the other functions** and builds the whole architecture of the UNET model and **returns the model**.